spyrostheodoridis/Genetic-geography-of-terrestrial-mammals/README.md

 * data/landGrid385.9451km.json

   This is the map that is used to map GD at the grid-cell scale (385.9451km x 385.9451km spatial resolution).
-The map grid was created using the chorospy library (https://github.com/spyrostheodoridis/chorospy).
+The map grid (Behrmann Cylindrical Equal-Area Projection) was created using the chorospy library (https://github.com/spyrostheodoridis/chorospy).

 * data/mammalWallaceRegionsMulti.json